adelhelal/research/README.md

   - `KStream<K,V>` allows for messages consumed from multiple topics to be used as a stream of records
 - Change Data Capture (CDC)
   - Database log scanner - Debezium - consumes data from transaction log - built on Kafka
+    - MySQL server must have binlog enabled
+      - GTIDs - Global transaction identifiers uniquely identify transactions that occur on a server within a cluster
+    - Schema history topic - keeps records of DDL statements (schema changes)
+      - connector must be able to identify what the schema was at the time each insert, update, or delete operation was recorded
+    - Incremental snapshots
+      - Captures each row sorted by primary key and emits a `READ` event, representing the value of the row from a snapshot
+      - Streaming process continues to detect `INSERT`, `UPDATE`, or `DELETE` and emits events to Kafka
+      - Snapshot windows - buffering scheme to resolve collisions by delivering snapshot `READ` records to a memory buffer, and compares them to incoming streamed events by primary key
+        - no matches found, streamed event records are sent directly to the destination topic in Kafka
+        - matches discard the buffered `READ` event, and writes the streamed record to the destination topic in Kafka
+        - when the window closes, emits remaining `READ` events
 - Data Storage Techniques
   - Bitmapping
   - HyperLogLog (HLL) - (with Postgres)